 It provides you with the number of grids and cells in each level, the time

-It is tantamount to performing the
+of the dataset, and the resolution.
+It is tantamount to calling the

 This subcommand updates the yt installation to the most recent version for